-The field of project management has significantly evolved and expanded since its modern inception during the 1950s.
-To be specific, the emergence of related but different fields of program management and project portfolio management has changed the way organizations tackle and handle projects.
-This brief article discusses the difference between project management, programme or program management, and project portfolio management.
+The field of project management has significantly evolved and expanded since its modern inception in the 1950s.
+The emergence of related but different fields of program management and project portfolio management has specifically changed the way organizations tackle and handle projects.
+This brief article discusses the difference between project management, program management, and project portfolio management.

 What is the Difference Between Project Management, Program Management, and Project Portfolio Management?

+A project is defined as a temporary activity undertaken to create a unique product or a particular result.
 A program, on the other hand, is essentially a group of related or interrelated projects, subprograms, and/or program activities.
-Project portfolio is a strategic collection of all projects and programs within an organization.
+A project portfolio is a strategic collection of all projects and programs within an organization.

-From the aforementioned definitions, take note of the subsequent definitions for project management, program management, and project portfolio management:
+The Project Management Institute provides more exhaustive definitions.
+Nevertheless, from the definitions above, the following are definitions for project management, program management, and project portfolio management:

 1. Project Management